vaibhavantil/member-registry-service/README.md

   - Create hedvigToken
   - Send customerCreated events
 - Retrieie hedvigId for a personalInformationNumber
-- Retrieve customerInformation give a personalIdentificationNumber
+- Retrieve customerInformation give a ssn
-- Retrieve customerInformation from a given personalIdentificationNumber
+- Retrieve customerInformation from a given ssn
 - Retrieve